 Wintertime Bat Removal – It Can’t Be Done

-Our company performs bat removal services throughout the State of Virginia, but not in the winter.
+Our company performs bat removal services throughout Central Virginia, but not in the winter.
 We are often called to remove bats from homes during the Winter months by panicked homeowners who have found a bat inside their house.
 Contrary to what they have been told by the so called bat experts, they are surprised when we tell them that you cannot remove bats from a structure during the Winter.
 Why they ask.

 Why Are There Bats In My House In The Winter

 Most people are surprised when they find a bat inside the living spaces of their home during the Winter months, particularly when we’ve all been told that bats hibernate during the Winter.
 The reason is quite simple though.
 With the onset of colder weather, bats that have been loving in structures do one of two things:

 1) They leave their Summer roosts traveling to their Winter hibernation locations (their hibernaculum) where they spend the Winter, or

 2) They stay at their Summer roost sites and try to find a warm place in the structure in which to spend the Winter – herein lies the problem.

 When choosing a place in a structure to overwinter, bats sometimes make poor decisions.
 The warm location they chose in October may not be as comfortable when we get into colder months of January and February.
 Because bats have an uncanny ability to detect minute changes in temperature and air flow, they will often feel the warmer temperatures radiating from the living spaces of a home.
 In their efforts to adjust for their poor decision, they often end up finding an opening large enough to allow their entry in the warmer living spaces of a home.
 Their presence in our living spaces causes fear and panic.
 A bat in the living space of a home during the winter is almost always an indication that you have bats roosting somewhere in the structure.